 Why Permission Escalation Deserves Your Attention

-The following five metrics provide the early warning signals that security teams need to detect escalation attempts before attackers achieve administrative dominance.
+The following five metrics provide the early-warning signals that security teams need to detect escalation attempts before attackers achieve administrative dominance.

 1. Sudden Role Changes or Unexpected Access Grants

-Track Azure AD role additions alongside service principal changes and AWS policy attachments, reconciling all logs against ticketing systems for proper documentation.
+Track Azure AD role additions alongside service principal changes and AWS policy attachments, and reconcile all logs with ticketing systems for proper documentation.
 Configure automatic rollback for after-hours grants while centralizing logs for real-time SIEM correlation.
-When unauthorized administrator additions occur during off-hours, auto-revocation capabilities provide incident teams with crucial validation time.
-Organizations that require just-in-time access with MFA re-verification for emergency elevations successfully transform these silent threats into containable anomalies.
+When unauthorized administrator additions occur during off-hours, auto-revocation capabilities provide incident teams with crucial time for validation.

 2. Unusual Spikes in Resource Access Activity